konmuc/authz/README.md

 # authz
-The authoriztation layer for the konmuc website.
+The authorization layer for the konmuc website.

 > Warning: This is work in progress